mlc-ai/blog/_posts/2023-05-22-bringing-open-large-language-models-to-consumer-devices.md

   <img src="/blog/img/redpajama/web.gif" height="700">
 </p>

-Leveraging **WASM** and **WebGPU**, MLC LLM allows RedPajama to be extended smoothly to web browsers ([try out](https://mlc.ai/web-llm/#chat-demo)).
+Leveraging **WebAssembly** and **WebGPU**, MLC LLM allows RedPajama to be extended smoothly to web browsers ([try out](https://mlc.ai/web-llm/#chat-demo)).
 TVM Unity compiles the LLM operators to WebGPU, and along with a lightweight WebAssembly runtime, a thin JavaScript driver `llm_chat.js`, RedPajama can be deployed as a static web page, harnessing clients' own GPUs for local inference, eliminating the need of any interaction with servers.

 <p align="center">
   <img src="/blog/img/redpajama/ios.gif" height="700">